DirkBrand/protobuf-code-formatter/README.md

 2. For comments, outer `extend' groups are logically grouped together, so inner comments are lost

-3. For comments, trailing comments are not stored for group/nested message/message, so those are lost in formatting.

-4. Style of comments are not preserved (/* */ vs. //), so single-line comments are shown with `//` and multi-line comments with `/* */`.
+3. Style of comments are not preserved (/* */ vs. //), so single-line comments are shown with `//` and multi-line comments with `/* */`.

-5. Any comments not directly adjacent to a line of code, are not preserved.
+4. Any comments not directly adjacent to a line of code, are not preserved.
 Comments must be directly above or below a line of code (without newlines).

 [![Build Status](https://drone.io/github.com/DirkBrand/protobuf-code-formatter/status.png)](https://drone.io/github.com/DirkBrand/protobuf-code-formatter/latest)